Let’s discuss some aspects of caring for, living with, and loving a dog that sometimes even dog owners ignore.

 When the dog is very young or getting used to living in your home, leave a piece of clothing or bedding with your scent.

 By the way, a kennel that is the appropriate size allows the dog to stand upright and move around.
 Ensure the kennel is the correct size for your dog.
-Can you imagine spending your days in a cage where you can’t even stretch your legs?
+Can you imagine spending your days in a cage where you can’t stretch your legs?
 That is a form of torture (and even then, the dog still loves you.
 Dang!
 We don’t deserve them).

-When bathing your animals regularly, homes with pets tend to develop strong odors when not following proper hygiene.
+Homes with pets tend to develop strong odors when not following proper hygiene.
 Therefore, wash their beds and clean their quarters as often as possible.
 Make this part of your cleaning routine (as in schedule it!).

 Walking The Dog